OnBoard(hers) Performance

 Date Range

-Our own Professor Lucille Toth will host a performance through her OnBoard(hers) group, an organization dedicated to expressing immigrant experiences through dance.
+Our own Professor Lucille Toth will host a performance through her OnBoard(hers) group, an dance company dedicated to expressing experiences of women from diverse origins through dance.
 If you are interested in attending or performing, please reach out to Professor Toth.297@osu.edu to learn more.
 More information is also available through the organization website.

-Started in 2018 by dance scholar Lucille Toth, On Board(hers) is a contemporary dance project that brings to life the experiences and testimonies of immigrants through movement.
-In each workshop, participants delve into the richness of global mobility while unpacking the complex power dynamics and tensions that shape migration.
+Started in 2018 by dance scholar Lucille Toth, On Board(hers) is a contemporary dance project that brings to life through movement the experiences and testimonies of people in situation of displacement and mobility.
 Through storytelling and embodied practice, they create gestures that reflect their personal journeys, transforming lived experiences into dance.

-From January to April 2025, a new group of participants meets weekly to collaborate and share their immigration stories through movement.
-These individuals hail from countries including Algeria, China, Estonia, Mexico, Peru, Russia, Somalia, Turkey, Venezuela, and beyond.
-Together, they will craft a collective choreography that honors their unique paths while fostering a supportive, creative community.
+From January to April 2025, a new group of participants meets weekly to collaborate and share their stories through movement.
+These individuals hail from countries including Mexico, Peru, Russia, Turkey, Venezuela, Uganda, and beyond.
+Together, they are crafting a collective choreography that honors their unique paths while fostering a supportive, creative community.

-On Board(hers) continues to explore the intersections of dance, identity, and migration, building bridges across borders and communities through the power of movement.
+On Board(hers) continues to explore the intersections of dance, identity, and mobility, building bridges across borders and communities through the power of movement.